nevrqx/BLACKSCOPE/README.md

 - Optional network licensing (opt‑in), rate‑limited with secure server‑side checks
 - In‑app profile sharing/export/import with checksums

-## Disclaimer

-This software is for research and educational purposes only.
-The authors and contributors are not responsible for any misuse, violations of Terms of Service, bans, or legal consequences.
-Use at your own risk.

-## Лицензии/ключи

-`index.html` работает полностью локально и использует LocalStorage браузера для хранения данных ключей. Сервер не требуется.
+## Responsibility and legal risks

+This project is a CS2 cheat and is provided solely for study and research.
+Using such tools may violate game Terms of Service and/or the laws of your jurisdiction.
+You accept full responsibility for installation, usage, and any consequences: bans, sanctions, loss of account access, legal risks, etc. The authors and contributors bear no responsibility.